shivanshudwivedi/DexM-Movies/README.md

 ## Application nature and purpose

-This application is suggesting users a library of movies and tv-shows and allowing to receive basic information about it (_i.e_ name, release date, age recommendation, genre, budget, rating, IMDb id, language and original poster).
+This application is suggesting users a library of movies and tv-shows and allowing to receive basic information about it (_i.e_ name, release date, age recommendation, genre, budget, rating, IMDb ID, language and original poster).
 Moreover, a user has an option to search a movie having the name.
 Additionally, user might choose to search a list of movies or tv-shows within a certain range of years, as well as within a certain genre.
 One might choose to apply both filters.
 We also invite our users to use a random movie recommendation if they run out of ideas.
 If one have watched the movie already, they can rate them.
 The rated movies will be saved for this user.

 ## DexM (_Deus ex Machina_)